CalDevC/svn2git-mass-migration-tool/README.md

 # Troubleshooting

-I came across several issues while developing this tool and I will share that knowledge with you here in hopes that it will help some of you in the future.
+I came across several issues while developing this tool and I will share that knowledge with you here along with some general troubleshooting tips in hopes that it will help some of you in the future.
 For additional help with problems please reference the "Cut over migration with svn2git" section of the following article:\
 https://docs.gitlab.com/ee/user/project/import/svn.html#cut-over-migration-with-svn2git

+### Creating the Git Lab repo via the api is failing
+This could be caused by your private key either being incorrect or not having the proper permissions.
+Make sure your private key has api permissions.

-#### svn2git has problems connecting to your remote SVN server
+### svn2git has problems connecting to your remote SVN server
 For me, this was an issue with the server that the SVN repository was hosted on.
 It was very old and was using an outdated version of SSL.
 I had no access to it to upgrade its SSL so I had to downgrade my system's SSL temporarily.
 I've listed the steps below.
    - Changing this will lower the security of your system.
 You should change these settings back as soon as you have transferred the necessary repositories.